 Until 1997, very few targeted surveys for the Golden Sun Moth had been undertaken in NSW.
 Targeted surveys have since been undertaken during the flying seasons of 1997 (Clarke & Dear 1998); 1998 (Clarke & O'Dwyer 1999); 1999 (Clarke 2000 cited in DEC 2007); and 2000 (Clarke 2001 cited in DEC 2007).
 The majority of survey work has been conducted on public land and there is potential for additional populations to occur on private lands.
 Surveys for the species have been undertaken as a result of planning for development proposals, particularly residential and rural residential subdivisions to the south of Queanbeyan (DEC 2007).

 In NSW, further targeted surveys in the Southern Tablelands and South West Slopes regions, and even further west into the Riverina region, as identified by the Draft NSW and National Recovery Plan (DEC 2007), are likely to locate further populations (DEC 2007).

-Two key studies of genetic variation within Golden Sun Moth populations have been undertaken (Clarke & O'Dwyer 2000; Clarke & Whyte 2003).
-In the more recent study, Clarke and Whyte (2003) sampled 46 populations across the species' range and identified five genetically distinct groups which correspond with geographic location:
+Two studies of genetic variation within Golden Sun Moth populations have been undertaken (Clarke & O'Dwyer 2000; Clarke & Whyte 2003).
+In the more recent study, Clarke and Whyte (2003) sampled 46 populations across the species' range and identified five genetically distinct groups that correspond with geographic location:

 In addition to advising against mixing Golden Sun Moths between ESUs, Clarke and O'Dwyer (2000) advise that individuals should not be mixed between groups however it is likely that individuals within a single group can be safely interbred or mixed without posing genetic difficulties.